-The CRA is well into achieving the goal of making downtown Titusville a "Trail Town" with the completion of the Downtown Connector Trail in FY2019; the installation of primary wayfinding signs and other amenities such as downtown directory signage, a downtown welcome center, bike racks, etc. in previous years; and by being designated the second Trail Town in the State of Florida by the Florida Department of Environmental Protection, Greenway & Trails Division in FY2019.
-Work commenced on the construction of the missing link of trail between Indian River Avenue and the A. Max Brewer Bridge in the CRA.
+The CRA is well into achieving the goal of making downtown Titusville a "Trail Town" with the completion of the Downtown Connector Trail in FY2019; the installation of primary wayfinding signs and other amenities such as downtown directory signage, a downtown welcome center, bike racks, the purchase and installation of two (2) bicycle repair stations this past fiscal year, etc.; and by being designated the second Trail Town in the State of Florida by the Florida Department of Environmental Protection, Greenway & Trails Division in FY2019.
+Work was completed on the construction of the missing link of trail between Indian River Avenue and the A. Max Brewer Bridge in the CRA.
 The trail link from Parrish Park east of the A. Max Brewer Bridge to the Merritt Island Wildlife Refuge property line was completed.
-Work still needs to be done to construct the trail link from the west Merritt Island National Wildlife Refuge property line to the Canaveral National Seashore; providing better wayfinding for trail users in the CRA; and continuing to improve streets, parks, sidewalks and parking in the downtown, including possible trail heads in the District.
+Work still needs to be done to construct the trail link from the west Merritt Island National Wildlife Refuge property line to the Canaveral National Seashore; providing better wayfinding for trail users in the CRA; and continuing to improve streets, parks, sidewalks, lighting, wayfinding signage, and parking in the downtown, including possible trail heads in the District.